Cyclone Amphan leaves thousands homeless in eastern India, Modi offers help

 KOLKATA/DHAKA (Reuters) - Several thousand people have been left homeless after the most powerful cyclone in more than a decade hit India and Bangladesh this week, officials said, as Indian Prime Minister Narendra Modi visited the area on Friday and pledged aid.

 Cyclone Amphan killed at least 96 people, officials said after it swept in from the Bay of Bengal on Wednesday.
-Eighty fatalities were in the eastern Indian state of West Bengal and 16 were in neighbouring Bangladesh, after winds of up to 185 km per hour (115 mph), accompanied by a storm, caused flooding, blew away roofs, uprooted trees and ripped up power lines.
+Eighty fatalities were in the eastern Indian state of West Bengal and 16 were in neighbouring Bangladesh, after winds of up to 185 km per hour (115 mph) caused flooding, blew away roofs, uprooted trees and ripped up power lines.

 “The federal and state government tried everything we could to minimise the damage from the cyclone.
 Still, we weren’t able to save the lives of around 80 people,” Prime Minister Modi told reporters on Friday at a school in the West Bengal town of Basirhat during a stop on a tour to inspect the damage.